SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

   </a>
 </figure>

-Credential subjects neither have a digital signature nor an issuer.
-These elements are part of a Verifiable Credential only and are not reachable from credential subject.
+Credential subjects themselves have neither a digital signature nor an issuer.
+Only the owning Verifiable Credential has these properties but is not reachable from the credential subject in the hierarchy when traversing the RDF graph, strictly speaking.
-A verifier is not able to validate authorship or recognize tampering of referenced claims, i.e., of a CSP in case of the `providedBy` of Service Offering Gaia-X Credentials.
+A verifier would not be able to properly validate authorship or recognize tampering of referenced claims, i.e., of a CSP in case of the `providedBy` of Service Offering Gaia-X Credentials.
-This behaviour seems wrong and was already requested to be clarified, see [this issue report](https://gitlab.com/gaia-x/lab/compliance/gx-compliance/-/issues/78).
+This behaviour seems detrimental and was already requested to be clarified, see [this issue discussion at Gaia-X](https://gitlab.com/gaia-x/lab/compliance/gx-compliance/-/issues/78).

 ## Python code for signing Verifiable Credentials